fosteraleng/Portal/README.md

 - `.portalSource(id:)` — Mark the view that is leaving (source anchor)
 - `.portalDestination(id:)` — Mark the view that is arriving (destination anchor)
-- `.portalTransition(id:animate:animation:delay:layer:completion:)` — Drive the floating overlay animation, with customizable animation and delay
+- `.portalTransition(id:animate:animation:animationDuration:delay:layer:completion:)` — Drive the floating overlay animation, with customizable animation and delay
 - No custom presentation modifiers required
 - Works on iOS 15+ and macOS 13+